-TAs are registered in a course called Practicum in College Teaching, under ED 289, 488, or 489.
-One course credit corresponds to 3 hours a week of TA work.
+TAs are registered in a course called Practicum in College Teaching (ED 489).
+One course credit corresponds to roughly 3 hours a week of TA work.

 Psychology faculty members conduct research to better understand human and/or animal behavior.
 Some may have undergraduate research assistantships available to interested and qualified students.

 If you are interested in becoming an RA, you may start by reviewing the research agenda of various psychology professors here.
 If a professor's research agenda interests you, contact that professor to learn more about his/her work and to see if he/she is looking for RAs.

 RAs are registered in a course called Independent/Individualized Studies, under PSYC 299 or 499.
 One course credit corresponds to about 3 hours a week of RA work.
 College policy allows a maximum of 8 credit hours of 299/499 course work toward graduation requirements.
 Course work taken above this maximum will not appear on the transcript and cannot be used to meet graduation requirements.